-The master's and bachelor's curriculum at the University of North America is based on quarter-hour credits.
+The master's, post-bachelor's certificate, bachelor's, and occupational associate's degree program curricula at the University of North America is based on quarter-hour credits.
 Assignment for credit must be equivalent and conform to commonly accepted and traditionally defined units of academic measurement, and as defined by our regulatory agencies as 10 hours of lecture = 1 quarter-hour credit, 20 hours of laboratory = 1 quarter-hour credit, and 30 hours of practicum = 1 quarter-hour credit.
 Students are required to complete a minimum of 2 hours of out-of-class work for each lecture hour of a course.
 Degree program syllabi designate the instructional method(s) and required contact and out-of-class hours.
-Unless otherwise noted, all degree program courses offered at the University are 4.5 quarter-hour credits.
+Unless otherwise noted, all degree program courses offered at the university are 4.5 quarter-hour credits.
 The ESOL certificate program is based on clock-hour credits.